 The National Gallery

-The collection begun when the British Government purchased paintings from John Julius Angerstein in 1824 and after further purchases and gifts, the collection moved to Trafalgar Square in 1838.
+The collection began when the British Government purchased paintings from John Julius Angerstein in 1824 and after further purchases and gifts, the collection moved to Trafalgar Square in 1838.
 Within the collection there are paintings by the most celebrated artists of their time, including Botticelli, da Vinci, Titian and Van Gogh.

 The National Gallery runs an outreach programme, which aims to provide access to the collection to as many people as possible from all backgrounds.
 It has partnered with a number of charities and organisations that focus on providing access to people who would not ordinarily visit a gallery and to people who would otherwise be unable to visit.